Skip to content

 Three federal deadlines matter right now:

-1. ADA accessibility: Large school districts (serving 50,000 or more people) must meet web accessibility standards by April 24, 2026.
-According to the DOJ final rule, smaller districts have until April 24, 2027.
+1. ADA accessibility: Large school districts (serving 50,000 or more people) were required to meet web accessibility standards by April 24, 2026.
+According to the DOJ final rule, smaller districts must comply by April 24, 2027.
 Any AI tool you use must work with screen readers, support keyboard-only navigation, and meet specific color contrast ratios.

 2. COPPA protections: The FTC updated COPPA rules with new protections that became effective in June 2025.
 For any tool used with students under 13, check that the vendor uses proper parent permission processes that meet federal rules.